kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 It was clear that I had to find a way to programmatically scaffold each project so I could configure it based on a set of passed (or not-passed) options.
 [Yeoman](http://yeoman.io/) is the current popular scaffolding app and I could have spent some time searching through [Yeoman's generators](http://yeoman.io/generators/ "Review Yeoman's generators") to find what I needed.

 But what I wanted was too specific so I doubted the Yeoman could help.
-Plus, I wanted to see if I could use Node to build a tool for this  myself.
+So I decided to use Node to try and build the tool for this.

 <a name="tool-building-process"></a>
 ## The Tool-Building Process